owenlekala/owenlekala/README.md

 # 💫 About Me:
 <br>Hi, I’m Owen, a software developer passionate about transforming ideas into reality.
 Over the past few years, I’ve honed my skills in crafting innovative and custom software solutions for various industries.

-<br>My journey began in university, where I developed a keen interest in technology and entrepreneurship.
+My journey began in university, where I developed a keen interest in technology and entrepreneurship.
 This led me to work on diverse projects, driving innovation and solving complex problems with creative solutions.

 <br>I’m always eager to take on new challenges and collaborate with like-minded individuals.
 Whether it's exploring new tech trends or brainstorming the next big idea, I thrive on continuous learning and growth.